Eat

 Theatre Royal Windsor, Windsor

-Set behind the castle in the regal town of Windsor, the Theatre Royal Windsor has been delighting and entertaining audiences for over 200 years.
+Set behind the castle in the regal town of Windsor, the Theatre Royal Windsor has been delighting and entertaining audiences for over two hundred years.
 Today, it continues to deliver a varied programme of events, wowing all generations through live drama, comedy, musicals, opera and more.
 Keep an eye on its schedule of events and book yourself a show for an unforgettable experience.

 Windsor Castle, Windsor